-One of the fastest-growing fields out there today, aspiring forensic science professionals pursue formal training at colleges and universities to gain the necessary technical and scientific skills to participate in criminal investigations, conduct lab studies, and beyond.
+Forensic science is one of the fastest-growing fields available to college-goers today.
+Aspiring forensic science professionals should pursue formal training at a forensic science college or university to gain the necessary technical and scientific skills to participate in criminal investigations, conduct lab studies, and beyond.
 Forensic science colleges offer a range of degrees, from associate and bachelor's programs to master's degrees and doctorates.

 Forensic science is an interdisciplinary field that draws on areas like pathology, toxicology, psychiatry, biology, and chemistry.
 In this way, you can expect to complete diverse coursework and experiential learning opportunities to expand your horizons.

-The best schools for forensic science are those that align with your personal and academic needs.
+The best forensic science college is the one that aligns with your personal and academic needs.
 Whether online or in-person, you should be able to find a forensic science degree that won't break the bank.
 Let's take a closer look at the range of forensic science degrees available today, from associate to doctoral programs.

 Required courses for graduation vary among forensic science degree programs.
 Most programs, however, strive to offer learners similar foundational skills that most popular forensic science careers in the field demand.